 9. Individualized attention

-Care in the Minnesota model is individualized at all times and It is based from the first session on the particular characteristics of the patient.
+Care in the Minnesota model is individualized at all times and it is based from the first session on the particular characteristics of the patient.

-In addition to that, the type of therapy that the person presents and what their social, family, personal or work environment is is taken into account to carry out an intervention that is as tailored as possible to their specific interests and problems.
+In addition to that, the type of therapy that the person presents and what their social, family, personal or work environment is taken into account to carry out an intervention that is as tailored as possible to their specific interests and problems.

 10. Family support